ramenguy99/xpg/README.md

 ## Ambra

-Ambra is a pure-Python 3D viewer based on PyXPG.
-The goal of Ambra is to be an easy-to-use and easy-to-customize library for creating 3D visualization and GUI tools.
-Ambra is a tool that can be quickly installed in most environments and can bring any data from any source to the screen in as few lines of code as possible.
+Ambra is a pure-Python library based on PyXPG for creating 3D visualization and GUI tools.
+Ambra aims to be a tool that can be quickly installed in most environments and can bring any data from any source to the screen in as few lines of code as possible.

 The main motivation for writing Ambra in Python is to minimize the effort and time required for setup and customizations.
 Compared to other 3D tools, Ambra is